 Self-employment tax example

-Let’s say you own an LLC on your own and earn $80,000 in profits over a year.
+Let’s say you freelance and earn exactly $50,197 in profits over a year.
 Your self-employment taxes would be calculated like this:

-That’s a big chunk of your earnings.
-But some business owners may be able take advantage of business structures to lower their self-employment tax liability.
+That’s a pretty big chunk of your earnings.
+But some business owners may be able take advantage of deductions and different business structures to lower their self-employment tax liability legally.

 If you work under one of the business structures listed above, you’re required to pay self-employment taxes on your full earnings.
 You may not know about a method to legally lower self-employment taxes.

-This becomes worthwhile when your self-employment income exceeds around $40,000 to $80,000 per year.
-We can’t say what is right for your business, as each is unique.
+We can’t say what business structure is right for your business, as each is unique.
 If you have any questions, it’s best to work with a trusted accountant, attorney, or other small business financial expert.

 Taxes play a big role in your bottom line